nottohave/Pod-Landing-Page/README.md

 Tablet view availabel at 768 x 1024 resolution

 Update 12/9/21
-Desktop view is available on responsive screen 1400 x 900 and larger
+Desktop view is available on responsive screen 1400 x 900 and larger.
+If you enter the wrong email, it won't show anything.
+So I will be working on that.